vircadia/vircadia-docs-sphinx/docs/source/create/avatars/add-flow.rst

 Add an Avatar Script
 -----------------------------

-In order to `attach a script to your avatar <../../../../script/avatar-scripts>`_, you must modify your avatar's FST file to include the path where your script lives.
+In order to :doc:`attach a script to your avatar <../../script/avatar-scripts>`, you must modify your avatar's FST file to include the path where your script lives.
 There are two ways to update your FST file:

 1. Manually add a line to the FST file telling the avatar where to find the script file using ``script = [FLOW SCRIPT URL HERE]``

 .. image:: _images/addscript.PNG

-2. Use the `Avatar Packager <../../create-avatars#package-your-avatar>`_ to add your avatar script.
+2. Use the `Avatar Packager <create-avatars.html#package-your-avatar>`_ to add your avatar script.

 When packaging your model, the tool will iterate through the directory and add each script to the FST file.
 Now, you can upload the folder structure to the Marketplace or to your preferred hosting service.